Kenya is a welcoming, inclusive, and multi-cultural place to live. It’s easy to see why.

 Because Kenya is a multi-cultural country, there are no laws or definite rules about what to wear and what not to wear.

 To respect the country’s culture and traditions, expats may want to abide by Kenyan’s conservative sense of dress.

-Khangas and kitenges are not usually worn to formal events, but can be worn to ceremonies especially if it’s a national celebration where national dress is worn.
+Khangas and kitenges are not usually worn to formal events but can be worn to ceremonies, especially if it’s a national celebration where the national dress is worn.